Alice Thorner

-Alice Thorner (1917 – 24 August 2005) was a Latvian-born social scientist and statistician whose main research effort seems to have been partly devoted to the role assigned to women in the Indian society.
+Alice Thorner (1917 – 24 August 2005) was a Latvian-born social scientist and statistician whose main research effort was partly devoted to the role assigned to women in the Indian society.

 Early years

 Alice Ginsburg was born in present-day Latvia in 1917.
-He family emigrated to the USA soon later, and she earned a B.A. in economics from the University of Chicago in 1937.
-For her graduate studies she entered Columbia University, where she met a future husband and co-worker of her named Daniel Thorner before graduating from Columbia with an M.A. in social psychology in 1941.
-A family of her may even have been forced to turn her maiden name into Gaines due to a slight rise of American antisemitism in the thirties.
+Her family emigrated to the US, and she earned a B.A. in economics from the University of Chicago in 1937.
+For her graduate studies she entered Columbia University, where she met her future husband and co-worker Daniel Thorner, before graduating with an M.A. in social psychology in 1941.
+A member of her family may have turned her maiden name into Gaines due to the rise of American antisemitism in the thirties.